Miss Wyoming USA

 The Miss Wyoming USA competition is the pageant that selects the representative for the state Wyoming in the Miss USA pageant.
 It is, as of 2025, produced by Future Productions based in Savage, Minnesota since 2005.

 Wyoming has placed twice in Miss USA (in 1986 and 2010), won five Miss Congeniality awards, and one Miss Photogenic award.

 Six Miss Wyoming USAs have won the Miss Wyoming Teen USA title and competed at Miss Teen USA, six have competed at Miss America and two has competed at Miss America's Outstanding Teen.

-Eilish Young of Spring, TX was appointed Miss Wyoming USA on September 30th, 2025 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
-She represented Wyoming at Miss USA 2025.
+Melanie San Roman of Austin, TX was appointed Miss Wyoming USA on July 30th, 2026 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She will represent Wyoming at Miss USA 2026.